 Mark is a teacher of geography and physics at an 11-18 school in the North East.
 Prior to teaching, he completed a degree in Geography, a master’s degree in Polar and Alpine Change and a PhD in Geography, specialising in landslides that occur in high mountains above glaciers.
 As one of the editors for Routes, he is looking forward to helping bridge the gap between secondary and higher education and seeing exceptional examples of scholarship from early-career geographers (and other related geoscience disciplines) in a variety of formats that demonstrate originality and a fresh perspective on key geographical issues.
 He is particularly interested in geomorphological processes and landscape evolution with a focus on extreme environments.
 Mark would also like to see work that involves the use innovative technology and GIS to observe and document natural processes.

 Lander is Programme Officer at the United Nations Human Settlements Agency (UN-Habitat) in Nairobi, Kenya.
-Having completed his PhD in Geography at University of Cambridge (Gonville & Caius College/ESRC).
-His primary research interests centre around the complex interplay between place and the emergence and spread of health risks and disease, focusing on the wellbeing of vulnerable population groups.
+Having completed his PhD in Geography at University of Cambridge (Gonville & Caius College/ESRC), Lander’s primary research interests centre around the complex interplay between place, mobility and the emergence and spread of health risks, focusing on the wellbeing of vulnerable population groups.
 Lander’s work includes studies on infectious and non-communicable diseases and healthcare systems in the Global North and Global South for UN-Habitat, as well as Fiocruz in Brazil.
-His current doctoral research attempts to unravel the plethora of built environmental drivers underlying the childhood obesity and inactivity epidemics in London.
-At Cambridge, Lander also acted as a supervisor for undergraduate courses on Sustainable Development and Urban Geographies.
-The exceptional work written by undergraduate students.
-His involvement with Routes is therefore motivated by a desire to provide undergraduate and sixth form students across the UK with the opportunity to gain a wider audience for their work.
+For his doctoral research, he unravelled the plethora of built environmental drivers underlying the childhood obesity and inactivity epidemics in London.
+At Cambridge, Lander also acted as a supervisor for undergraduate courses on Sustainable Development, Geopolitics and Urban Geographies.
+The exceptional work written by students motivated his involvement with Routes, driven by a desire to provide undergraduate and sixth form students across the UK with the opportunity to gain a wider audience for their work.

-Melanie is a Teacher of Geography due to start with Marlborough C of E School, Oxfordshire in September.
+Melanie is a Teacher of Geography at Marlborough C of E School, Oxfordshire.
 She is passionate about bringing cutting-edge geography into the classroom and providing opportunities for students to develop the skills they need to investigate geographical issues that matter to them.
 Melanie brings nearly a decade of experience in academic research focused on using geospatial technologies to investigate geohazards.
 She has collaborated on research projects on lahar dynamics in active volcanic catchments (NERC PhD, University of East Anglia), landslide occurrence in earthquake-prone settings (PDRA, University of Sheffield), and analysed global patterns of fatal landslides (Froude and Petley, 2019; NHESS).
 Melanie is keen to support Routes in providing a platform to celebrate the outstanding work she has seen by early career geographers.

 David is currently Head of Geography for Teach First, leading on curriculum and teacher development as part of the Subject Lead team.
 A former teacher and Head of Department, he taught in London for over a decade.
-He did his undergraduate Geography degree at Jesus College, University of Oxford, before studying for a PhD in decadal climate variability using climate models at University College London.
-With wider interests in assessment and curriculum leadership, David has examined for Edexcel and Cambridge International, as well as working with the Chartered College of Teaching and Royal Meteorological Society on education and online resource design.
-A UN accredited Climate Change teacher, he has worked with and published through the RGS and Geographical Association on weather and climate teaching.
+He did his undergraduate Geography degree at Jesus College, University of Oxford, before studying for a PhD in decadal climate variability at University College London.
+David has worked with the Chartered College of Teaching and Royal Meteorological Society on education and online resource design.
+Together with serving on the Editorial Board of Routes Journal, he has worked with and published through the RGS and Geographical Association.
 In 2020, he was awarded Fellowship of the Chartered College of Teaching, and Chartered Geographer (Teacher) status by the Royal Geographical Society.
 He is regularly on Twitter @DoctorPreece, and is keen to get more voices to contribute to the wonderful disciplinary conversations that make up Geography!